-- Be in the same small course sections (WTSN 103, WTSN 111, and MATH 221) with people in your residence hall
+- Be in the same small course sections (WTSN 103 and WTSN 111) with people in your residence hall

 - Participate in residence hall study sessions

-- Go on field trips conducted by the Mountainview Faculty Master
+- Go on field trips conducted by a Watson faculty member

 - Get to know faculty in the Watson School of Engineering and Applied Science in small group settings

 - Take advantage of residence hall programs focusing on engineering

 - Be one of the 24 students to make friends while immersing yourself in the Engineering Community

 Frequently Asked Questions by Parents

 Will my son or daughter be isolated from other students?

 The Engineering Community is designed to foster a sense of community and a shared purpose with other students and their teachers.
 Students will have more opportunities to interact with a range of people.
 While their roommate will most likely be a part of the EC, the floor on which they will live will be a combination of students from other majors as well.

 Will he or she earn extra credit by living in the Engineering Community?

 No, but the opportunity to attend small classes and receive personal attention is a great benefit.
 The EC classes will fulfill General Education requirements.
 There are also opportunities to work on innovative and unique projects designed especially for EC students.